Friday, March 08, 2013

 On the other, I’m descended from Irish Catholic

 immigrants who came to Boston in the late

 Meet my maternal grandmother, Agnes McFarland.

-picture is for her Confirmation.
+she was "Nanny".
+I believe the picture is for her Confirmation.

 She was born in 1898, eighth child and third daughter